 The information provided below for the alternatives is based on historical landings for fishing operations negatively affected by the 2015-2016 and 2016-2017 closures of the directed sardine fishery.
 Directed fishing for other CPS has not been closed and therefore quantitative information for potential impacts is not available.
-However, fishery closure impacts are expected to be similar, especially regarding the type and number of operations potentially negatively affected, and the magnitude of their potential harvest, should the proposed landing limits of 0.5 or 1.0 mt per trip be allowed for these species.
+However, fishery closure impacts are expected to be similar, especially regarding the type and number of operations potentially negatively affected, and the magnitude of their potential harvest, should the proposed landing limits be allowed for these species.
 Although landings would be allowed coastwide, data for this type of landing are only available from California and Oregon because such fishing activity has not occurred in Washington, and state licensing provisions will constrain this opportunity.
 All landings by these small-scale operations would be recorded on fish tickets, and the landings would count toward the annual catch limit (ACL), and therefore would not compromise conservation goals.